-Any interviewer who has accomplished at least one “successful hire” is easily prone to crediting personal expertise and intuition., Especially when people are aiming to assess fit within the organization’s culture, there is a common misconception that interviewers can “read between the lines” and learn more about a person’s character using unstructured questions.
+Any interviewer who has accomplished at least one “successful hire” is easily prone to crediting personal expertise and intuition2,5.
+Especially when people are aiming to assess fit within the organization’s culture7, there is a common misconception that interviewers can “read between the lines” and learn more about a person’s character using unstructured questions.
 Interviewers with experience in the position they’re hiring may also believe they know how to interview for it, and don’t need a structured guide to do so.

 Self-confidence is important for interviewers – we certainly don’t want interviewers who don’t believe they can possibly tell the difference between a highly-qualified candidate who would fit well with the team and a candidate who would likely fail and leave the organization.
 But when people believe that intuition and on-the-fly expertise is more effective than gathering comparable evidence, the best strategy is education.